tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 _Celestial Ward:_ Once per battle, when the Sorcerer, or an adjacent ally is attacked, give the attack a penalty equal to the escalation die.

-_Healing Touch:_ Once per day, the familiar can touch an ally.
+_Healing Touch:_ Once per full recovery, the familiar can touch an ally.
 The ally can use a recovery to heal.

 _Radiant:_ Once per battle, when you hit an enemy engaged with you, you can add 5 ongoing radiant damage per tier to the damage roll.